Hoboken City Council Approves Garage B Redevelopment Plan

 The Plan

 The goal is to redevelop Garage B into a transit-oriented, mixed-use site.
 The City wants it to have a new, updated parking garage, ground-floor retail space, a school, and residential housing.
 According to the plan, “Garage B is the only garage that exists as a standalone building, without other buildings attached to or flanking the garage structure.
 Garage B is also located furthest south and is closest to the Hoboken Terminal.
-For these reasons, Garage B has fewer barriers to construction than the other Garages locations.”
+For these reasons, Garage B has fewer barriers to construction than the other Garage locations.”

 Read More: Groundbreaking Held for Residential Portion of Hoboken Connect Project